rbryan13/winthrop-pibot/README.md

 server somewhere on the internet runs the code in myip/myip.py.

+## Setting up the hostspot

+Just do what the reference says: https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md

+You will need to identify your net (ssid) and passphrase.

+You may want to adapt your subnet address (not necessarily their 192.168.**4**.x) and dhcp-range of addresses to hand out (not necessarily starting at 2).

 ## TBS

-Bot pics, screen shots of the web pages, better commenting, how to set up the hotspot, links to discursive bloggery, etc.
+Bot pics, screen shots of the web pages, better commenting, links to discursive bloggery, etc.